AndyKim519/Aggy/server/README.md

-# Relevant information for client server
+# Relevant information for backend server

 server.py: root server (imports database.py and logic.py)
 database.py: deals with database works
 logic.py: deals with ML APIs

-# When you first pull
+# When you first pull the repository

 (make sure you cd into the server folder)